ilmarh/collectors/README.md

 Config file consists of sections, that specify collector ID.
 You need to fill bind address and port and specify collector type (netflow5, netflow9, ipfix, syslog).
-Note, that netflow5 and ipfix types are not supported yet.
+Note, that ipfix type is not supported yet.

 Right now it just saves captured messages and flows to netflow.log and syslog.log files